MARKET SNAPSHOT: U.S. Stocks On Track To Rise After Fed Gives Thumbs-up To The American Economy

 Meanwhile, Europe's main stock benchmark was on track Thursday for its highest close since August 2015 (http://www.marketwatch.com/story/european-stocks-flirt-with-almost-21-month-high-after-earnings-deluge-2017-05-04), getting a lift from well-received earnings and Macron's debate performance (http://www.marketwatch.com/story/macron-le-pen-square-off-in-debate-ahead-of-sundays-french-election-2017-05-03).

 "Macron was considered to have outperformed Marine Le Pen in the final presidential debate in France last night.
-This has helped to boost equity markets in Europe," said Kathleen Brooks, research director at City Index.
+This has helped to boost equity markets in Europe," said Kathleen Brooks, research director at City Index, in a note.

 A rally in U.S. stocks on April 24 was attributed in part to Macron's strong showing (http://www.marketwatch.com/story/us-stocks-poised-to-rally-as-investors-breathe-sigh-of-relief-over-french-vote-2017-04-24) in the first round of France's presidential election.